cudacoder/governor/.github/README.md

 **NOTE: This is a work in progress, and you are more than welcome to help and suggest improvements, I'm all ears!**

 This tool was born out of the frustration of managing a multi-container development environment.
-Its sole purpose if to ease the management (start, stop, inspect etc.) of containers, and auto-recovery of failed containers.
+Its sole purpose if to ease the management of containers.

+Currently it only supports printing the logs from the container and restarting a running container using the `r` key.

 ## Installation